Masala Gur Recipe

 Masala gur served on a plate.

 Masala Gur (Mewa Gud, Masala Gud, Spiced Jaggery Bites) is jaggery with nuts and spices.
-It is a very popular Indian sweet made during winters in North India.
+It is a very popular Indian sweet traditionally made during the winter months in North India.

-To make masala gur, jaggery is melted and roasted nuts and spices are added to it.
-It is then again set and cut into small pieces.
+To make masala gur, jaggery is melted, and roasted nuts and spices are added to it.
+It is then set and cut into small pieces again.

 Ingredients

-Nuts – Mewa here means dried nuts and I have used using almonds, cashews, and pistachios.
-You can also add other dried nuts like walnuts, pecans, hazelnuts, or dried fruits like raisins, cranberries, etc to this recipe.
+Nuts – Mewa here means dried nuts, and I have used almonds, cashews, and pistachios.
+You can also add other dried nuts, such as walnuts, pecans, or hazelnuts, or dried fruits like raisins or cranberries, to this spicy jaggery recipe.

 Jaggery – Always use organic jaggery that is dark brown in color.
 The light yellow-colored jaggery has chemicals added to it to lighten its color and is not good for the body.